Defence Explosive Factory Maribyrnong: World War II

-Safety measures instituted at Maribyrnong extended to the built environment.
+Safety measures instituted at EFM extended to the built environment.
 Many of the production, storage and filling buildings are still surrounded by earthen or concrete blast walls which were constructed as a means of containing any accidental explosions that might occur.
 For transporting materials around the factory all care was taken to reduce friction and prevent the accumulation of electrostatic charges mainly through the establishment of a network of cleanways.
 These were slightly elevated roads made of concrete and surfaced with wood or asphalt on which ran the factory's special electrically powered rubber tyred transport vehicles.
 In the laying down of footpaths in the factory complex, a high proportion of gypsum was often added to the concrete in order to minimise the risk of sparks.
 A number of other structures still surviving on the site owe their existence to a safety issue of a somewhat different kind.
 As one of Australia's most important centres of munitions productions, the EFM complex was considered a prime target for possible enemy air attacks.
 A range of Air Raid Protection (ARP) shelters were constructed on the site, including concrete bunker style shelters and shelters for individuals.
 The latter consist of a concrete pipe sunk vertically into the ground and covered with a concrete slab.
 Zigzag slit trenches were also dug for members of the workforce to take shelter in, but these have long since been filled in.
 From its production peak in 1942, the output of the EFM gradually declined as other munitions factories in Australia commenced production.
 Activity at the factory slackened off further from late 1943 by which time the tide of war had turned decisively against the Japanese and it seemed likely that they would eventually be defeated.